Best Things To Do In Athens Greece

 For fans of Greek mythology, Athens has no shortage of treats.
 This is the first temple you should visit.

 He may be the god of the sea, but Poseidon’s palace is located on Cape Sounio, 60 meters above sea level.
-This marble temple was first built by the ancient Athenians to honor Poseidon and guide sailors home safely.
-All that’s left now is a series of towering pillars that don’t look half pretty against the glorious Greek sunset.
+The ancient Athenians first built this marble temple to honor Poseidon and guide sailors home safely.
+All left is a series of towering pillars that don’t look half pretty against the glorious Greek sunset.

 Stavros Niarchos Foundation Cultural Centre (SNFCC)